kubernetes/minikube/docs/contributors/roadmap.md

 ## (#1) Make minikube the easiest way for developers to learn Kubernetes

 - Single step installation
-  - Users should not have to seperately install supporting binaries
+  - Users should not have to separately install supporting binaries
 - Creation of a user-centric minikube website for installation & documentation

 ## (#2) Diversify the minikube community

 - Add documentation for new minikube contributors
-- Ensure that all decisions are ratified publically by the minikube community
+- Grow the number of maintainers
+- Increase community involvement in planning and decision making

-## (#3) Make minikube robust and debuggable
+## (#3) Make minikube robust and easy to debug

-- Add pre-flight error checks for common connectivity issues
-- Add pre-flight error checks for common configuration errors
+- Pre-flight error checks for common connectivity and configuration errors
+- Improve the `minikube status` command so that it can diagnose common issues
+- Make minikube usable offline
 - Mark features & options not covered by continuous integration as `experimental`
-- Improve the `status` command so that it can diagnose common environmental issues
-- Make minikube usable offline

-## (#4) Official multi-node/multi-cluster support
+## (#4) Multi-node/multi-cluster support

-- Rebrand profiles as multi-cluster support
+- Stabilize and improve profiles support (multi-cluster)
-- Integrate KIND for multi-node support
+- Introduce multi-node support
-- Add commands to add/remove nodes within an existing cluster

-## (#5) Improve minikube performance
+## (#5) Improve performance

-- Add support for lighter-weight deployment methods, such as container-based (LXD, Docker) or chroot
+- Add support for lightweight deployment methods for environments where VM's are impractical
-- Reduce guest VM overhead by 50% for macOS users
+- Reduce guest VM overhead by 50%

+## (#6) Reduce technical debt

+- Replace built-in machine drivers (virtualbox, kvm2) with their upstream equivalents
+- Remove dependency on boot2docker (deprecated)